How to process and pray through your grief and anger

 This latest time, I noticed that I was getting jangly, even more fidgety than usual.
 I’d been dipping in and out of social media all day, with almost every second post on my feed related to Harvey and those like him.
 On Monday night this week, I realised that I was putting off going to sleep - a consistent signal to myself that I have more processing to do.
 So I had a shower, I stretched, I did things I thought would help.

 But when I tuned into my thoughts they were these: it hurts.
 It hurts.
 It hurts.
+I was angry.

 I became conscious that I was preparing myself for the meetings I would have the next day - meetings in which I would be the only woman amongst men.
 I was angry in anticipation.